-These two powers productively labour alongside each other to handle the repressed memorial matter and its manifold mediation in order to find a readable and thereby a both publicly and personally understandable balance between the orders of the sayable and the visible, between narration and depiction.
-This balance is also what endows Dorrestein’s fictional prose in A Heart of Stone with one of its foremost qualities: its tangibility and the particularly hightened sensorial acuteness (aisthesis) bestowed upon represented events, characters, bodies, emotions and objects, and upon the dialectical process of repression and remembrance, as well as upon the rupturing shifts between represented media and images.

-The necessary minimum of readability as (paratactic) linking in A Heart of Stone, alongside its productive leaps and ruptures between an array of images and media, safeguards the effect of textual and medial action both produced and experienced by the dramatised, first-person writer-narrator Ellen, in tandem textual work with the novel’s implied author.
-Yet the novel’s pervasive sensorial acuteness certainly also carries across to and impacts its readers.
+Sayability and visibility stand out as two powers that productively labour alongside each other to handle the repressed memorial matter and its manifold mediation in order to find a readable and thereby a both publicly and personally understandable balance between them, between narration and depiction.
+This balance is also what endows Dorrestein’s fictional prose in A Heart of Stone with one of its foremost qualities: its tangibility and the particularly hightened sensorial acuteness bestowed upon represented events, characters, bodies, emotions and objects, and upon the dialectical process of repression and remembrance, as well as upon the disruptive shifts between represented media and images.
+Thus,the effects of textual and medial action are both produced and experienced by the dramatised, first-person narrator Ellen, in tandem with the novel’s implied author.

-In the ongoing present of A Heart of Stone, the 38-year old forensic pathologist Ellen (”I am a doctor for the dead, not the living”; Dorrestein 2001: 126), single and pregnant with her first child (a baby girl), must needs stay bedridden for months before delivery, due to her condition of a prolapsed uterus.
+In the ongoing present of A Heart of Stone, the thirty-eight-year old forensic pathologist Ellen (”I am a doctor for the dead, not the living”; Dorrestein 2001: 126), single and pregnant with her first child (a baby girl), must needs stay bedridden for months before delivery, due to her condition of a prolapsed uterus.
 The sales advertisement she has come across by chance has enabled her to repossess her spacious childhood’s house and garden, which now literally come to function as her memorial space.
-With the love of her caring parents and her companionship with four siblings until Ellen turned 12, her family home was the site of great happiness.
-It was also the business space for her parents’ family company: a well-esteemed, productive and always up-to-date, internationally oriented newspaper-cutting agency, specialising on the USA.
-In other words, Ellen’s memorial space produces images not only of an archive but also of a site in which history and remembrance appear as shattered and are transformed into a dynamic space where snippets of the past are reassembled and reshaped in an ongoing process that negotiates with the present.
+With the love of her caring parents and her companionship with four siblings until Ellen turned twelve, her family home was the site of great happiness.
+It was also the business space for her parents’ family company: a well-esteemed, productive and always up-to-date, internationally oriented newspaper-cutting agency with a huge archive kept in the house, specialising on the USA.

 The writing situation of the novel, then, is dramatised against the background of Ellen reading photos: studying, associating and reminiscing, sideways and in-depth, on the basis of the pictures from her childhood in the family’s photo album.
 For the first time in her life she makes the painful yet productive effort of writing, i.e. of imaging and narrating: she attempts at phrasing into a sayable combinatorics of continuity the rupturing visibilities of the fragmented bits and snippets of her increasingly remembered past that her mind in the process allows to be selected for her, which eventually lead on to activating her repressed memory of the severe mental trauma and bereavement that she was exposed to at the age of twelve.
+In other words, Ellen’s memorial space produces images not only of an archive but also of a site in which history and remembrance appear as shattered and are transformed into a dynamic space where snippets of the past are reassembled and reshaped in an ongoing process that negotiates with the present.

-Before progressing further in my reading, let me at this point narrow down my line of inquiry by asking: What can fictional narrative and literary use of images and media achieve in relation to the understanding and therapeutic healing (in the sense of self-therapeutic processing) of repressed mental trauma?
-What qualities of literary and medial language are apt to capture, repeat and represent the chaotically repressed, condensed or substituted sensual impressions, memories, images and powerful emotions of a severely stricken, traumatised life, and make them creatively accessible for productive understanding?
+Before progressing further in my reading, let me at this point narrow down my line of inquiry by asking: what can fictional narrative and literary use of images and media achieve in relation to the understanding and self-therapeutic healing of repressed mental trauma?
+What qualities of literary and medial language are apt to capture the chaotically condensed sensual impressions, memories, images and powerful emotions of a traumatised life, and make them creatively accessible for productive understanding?